An early (circa 2021) AI image produced by inputting the title of my dissertation: Loss of Control and Phenomenology in Mental Disorder*

 "Medical Paternalism, Anorexia Nervosa, and the Problem of Pathological Values" (Click through to find the article on the Synthese website, and click here for preprint)

 This paper focuses on the problem posed by egosyntonic mental disorders (such as anorexia nervosa and the personality disorders) in the context of medical paternalism and values-based medicine.
 I argue that the directive to incorporate patient values (as dictated by values-based medicine) cannot do the work of mitigating medical paternalism in the treatment of AN.
-Rather than chalking this up as a failure due to AN being a particularly challenging case, I instead conclude that the failure of values-based medicine in this context cuts to the heart of the limitations of trying to rectify medical paternalism within psychiatry as it currently exists.
+Rather than chalking this up as a failure due to AN being a particularly challenging case, I instead conclude that the failure of VBM in this context cuts to the heart of the limitations of trying to rectify medical paternalism within psychiatry as it currently exists.

 In this (peer-reviewed) contribution to the Book Symposium for Josh May's Neuroethics: Agency in the Age of Brain Science, I critique what I take to be an overly optimistic picture of deep-brain stimulation (DBS) therapy put forward by May.
 I argue, first, that May does not sufficiently distinguish between disorders that are properly considered neurological and those that are properly considered psychiatric (or psychopathological).
 After motivating this distinction, I argue that May’s discussion of DBS fails to account for the added complexities and potential ethical harms of DBS for psychiatric conditions.